Yeshey Dem

-Yeshey Dem (ཡེ་ཤེས་ སྒྲོལམ།) is a Bhutanese politician who has been a member of the National Assembly of Bhutan, since October 2018.
+Yeshey Dem (ཡེ་ཤེས་ སྒྲོལམ།) is a Bhutanese politician who has been a member of the National Assembly of Bhutan since October 2018.

 Education

-She holds a Bachelor of Arts degree in Language and Literature from Institute of Language and Cultural Studies, Bhutan.
+She holds a Bachelor of Arts degree in Language and Literature from the Institute of Language and Cultural Studies, Bhutan.

 Political career

 Before joining politics, Dem worked as a public relations assistant.

 She was elected to the National Assembly of Bhutan as a candidate of DNT from Khamaed Lunana constituency in 2018 Bhutanese National Assembly election.
 She received 419 votes and defeated Dhendup, a candidate of Druk Phuensum Tshogpa.